 Wait…what do you mean, “practice performance”?

 Just like songs and scales, performing is a practice-able skill.
-Recital prep is different from normal practice.
-In normal practice, if you make a mistake, you stop to correct.
+Piano recital prep is different from normal practice.
+In normal practice, if you make a mistake, you stop to correct it.
 However, when performing, you want to keep going no matter what happens.
 A “practice performance” is just what it sounds like: a chance to practice going through the motions of the upcoming performance.